A Dynamical-Time Framework for the Dynamics of Charged Particles: Dynamics of charged particles

 where $e(\lambda)$ is a Lorentz-scalar, non-physical degree of freedom with units of inverse mass.
 This field ensures the invariance of the action under reparametrizations $\lambda\rightarrow\lambda'(\lambda)$, under which it transforms as a worldline scalar density, $e'(\lambda')\mathrm{d}\lambda'=e(\lambda)\mathrm{d}\lambda$.
 With $\varepsilon(\lambda)$ an infinitesimal parameter, reparametrization invariance is realized as a gauge symmetry of the action, with transformation rules

-In the action \eqref{eq:action-Brink}, the mass is decoupled from the kinetic term, appearing as a free parameter that multiplies the particle's worldline length.
-Consequently, the massless sector is straightforwardly realized.
-Moreover, one may even substitute $m^2 \rightarrow -m^2$ to describe tachyonic particles.\footnote{The action (\ref{eq:action-Brink}) can be interpreted as a gravitational theory in $0+1$ dimensions coupled to the massless scalar fields $x^\mu(\lambda)$ \cite{brinkLocalSupersymmetrySpinning1976}, where $m^2$ plays the role of a cosmological constant that is positive, negative (if $m^2 \to -m^2$), or zero.}
+In the action~\eqref{eq:action-Brink}, the mass is decoupled from the kinetic term and appears as a free parameter multiplying the length of the particle’s worldline.
+As a consequence, the massless sector is realized in a straightforward manner.
+Moreover, one may even perform the substitution $m^2 \rightarrow -m^2$ to describe tachyonic particles.\footnote{The action~(\ref{eq:action-Brink}) can be interpreted as a theory of (super)gravity in $0+1$ dimensions coupled to a multicomponent scalar field $x^\mu(\lambda)$~\cite{brinkLocalSupersymmetrySpinning1976,brinkLagrangianFormulationClassical1977}.
+In this interpretation, $m^2$ plays the role of a cosmological constant, which may take negative values under the substitution $m^2 \to -m^2$.}

 Applying functional variations to the action \eqref{eq:action-Brink} with respect to $x^\mu$ and $e$, we obtain, respectively,

 where $F_{\mu\nu}=\partial_\mu A_\nu - \partial_\nu A_\mu$ is the electromagnetic field strength tensor.
 The first equation describes the dynamics of the charged particle, independent of its mass; the second establishes an algebraic relation between the velocity components and the mass, signaling the presence of constraints.
 Note that the cases $m\neq0$ and $m=0$ define two distinct sectors of the theory that must be treated separately: In the massive case, the constraint can be solved to eliminate the auxiliary variable $e$, while for massless particles, this is not possible, leaving $e$ as a pure gauge degree of freedom.